ClaireLynn/ChIP/Processing_Pipeline/Read_Processing_Guide.md

 # ChIP-Seq Read Processing Guide

-This detailed guide was made to instruct keen beginners to process their own data for visual inspection and downstream analysis.
+This detailed guide was made to instruct keen beginners to process their own ChIPSeq data for visual inspection and downstream analysis.

 Here, we will describe how to process your raw fastq files and get peaks and track files for IGV.